alanjds/pyukpostcode/README.rst

 Usage
 =====

-The ``formater`` receiver a string, assumes that it is a valid UK post code and returns a formated string.
+The ``formater`` receives a string, assumes that it is a valid UK post code and returns a formated string.

     >>> from ukpostcode import formater